-- Total assets of the Authority grew from \$1.0 billion to \$1.2 billion at June 30, 2013, primarily due to an increase in investments to Authority-owned residence halls and an increase in accounts receivable reflecting major renovation and new construction projects on the university-owned student activity facilities.
-Sources of funds for these projects include bond funds and capital improvement reserve funds. - Capital assets grew by \$94.6 million due primarily to the continuation, completion, and commencement of major construction projects on Authority-owned residence halls.
-As of June 30, 2013, the Authority had projects totaling \$134.4 million underway and in process attributable primarily to new residence halls under construction at Bridgewater, Westfield, and Worcester State Universities.
-The Authority completed projects for each of the nine state universities totaling \$30.9 million.
-Details of capital assets are provided on pages x xi.
+- Total assets of the Authority grew from \$1.2 billion to \$1.3 billion at June 30, 2014, primarily due to an increase in investments to Authority-owned residence halls and an increase in accounts receivable reflecting major renovation and new construction projects on the university-owned student activity facilities.
+Sources of funds for these projects include bond funds and capital improvement reserves. - For the year ended June 30, 2014, capital assets grew by \$86.7 million due primarily to the continuation, completion, and commencement of major construction projects on Authority-owned residence halls.
+As of June 30, 2014, the Authority had projects totaling \$113.6 million underway and in process attributable primarily to new residence halls under construction at Salem and Worcester State Universities and at Massachusetts Maritime Academy.
+Details of capital assets are provided on pages 12 13.

-- Fiscal year 2013 activity also included major renovations and new construction projects on university-owned student activity facilities.
-Completed student activity facilities projects include mechanical system, roofing and infrastructure upgrades at Hammond Campus Center at Fitchburg State, the reconstruction of a portion of the Kennedy Campus Center and Public Safety Department relocation at MassArt, and the construction of a wellness center and renovations to the Ely Campus Center at Westfield State.
-Major projects underway include the continuation of interior improvements and upgrades in Hammond Campus Center at Fitchburg State, an upgrade and expansion of the dining areas in the McCarthy Campus Center at Framingham State, upgrades and improvements to the wastewater treatment facility at Mass Maritime, and the design and construction of a 39,000 square foot addition to the O'Keefe Center at Salem State that will house a new fitness center, basketball courts, and lounge areas. - Operating Revenues increased \$3.6 million in fiscal year 2013 from fiscal year 2012 due to increased assessment revenues used to fund debt obligations, Authority operations, and deposits to capital reserves. - In December 2012, the Authority issued \$153.8 million Series 2012C Bonds at a true interest cost of 2.69% to provide new money to finance new residential capacity at Mass Maritime, a new residence hall and dining facility at Worcester State University, improvements to student activity facilities at Bridgewater, Fitchburg, Framingham and Worcester State Universities, and MCLA and Mass Maritime and renewal and adaption of residence halls at Bridgewater, Fitchburg and Westfield State Universities and Mass Maritime.
+- Fiscal year 2014 activity also included major renovations and new construction projects on university-owned student activity facilities.
+Completed student activity facilities projects include the construction of a 39,000 square foot addition to the O'Keefe Center at Salem State that will house the Gassett Fitness and Recreation Center, and a 180-seat dining addition to the McCarthy Campus Center at Framingham State.
+Major projects underway include the continuation of interior improvements and upgrades in Hammond Campus Center at Fitchburg State, design of a new parking structure at Salem State, improvements to the Maple Street Athletic Fields at Framingham State, and construction of new surface parking and renovation of the 1812 House at Framingham State. - Operating Revenues increased \$8.6 million in fiscal year 2014 from fiscal year 2013 due to increased assessment revenues used to fund debt obligations, Authority operations, and deposits to capital reserves. - In January 2014, the Authority issued \$130.9 million Series 2014A Bonds at a true interest cost of 4.15% to provide new money to finance new residential capacity at Salem State University and Massachusetts Maritime Academy, improvements to student activity facilities at Fitchburg, Framingham and Salem State Universities and Massachusetts Maritime Academy, and renewal and adaption of residence halls at Bridgewater, Fitchburg and Westfield State Universities and Massachusetts Maritime Academy.
+In addition, the bonds provided funds to supplement an academic facility project at Massachusetts College of Art and Design that is being managed by the Commonwealth and principally funded with Commonwealth general obligation bonds. - In March 2014, the Authority issued \$3 million Community College Program Series 1 bonds to provide funds to supplement the financing of an academic facility project at Mount Wachusett Community College, which is being managed by the Commonwealth and will be principally funded with approximately \$37.9 million of Commonwealth general obligation bonds.